augustocolombelli/javaee-ejb-schedule/README.md

 Example of scheduled tasks with EJB.

 ### Something about
-The class must be defined as a SessionBean.
+The class must be defined as a Session Bean.
 We are using the @Singleton for not create a pool in EJB Container.

-The @Startup annotation defines the SessionBean must be started together to the EJB Container.
+The @Startup annotation defines the Session Bean must be started together to the EJB Container.

-The method with @PostConstrut annotation is executed after the SessionBean is constructed.
+The method with @PostConstrut annotation is executed after the Session Bean is constructed.

 The method that needs to execute as a Scheduled task should be annotated with @Schedule.
 In our example, this task is executed every 5 seconds.